millette/gatsby-starter-location-github/README.md

 ## Install

-Make sure that you have the Gatsby CLI program installed:
+Make sure that you have the Gatsby CLI program installed, we're using Gatsby v2 (in beta):

 ```sh
 npm install --global gatsby-cli@next